marco262/my_wiki/data/dnd/monster/bronze-dragon.md

 **Tail Attack.** The dragon makes a tail attack.

 **Wing Attack (Costs 2 Actions).** The dragon beats its wings.
-Each creature within 10 feet of the dragon must succeed on a DC 20 Dexterity saving throw or take 14 (2d6 + 7) bludgeoning damage and be knocked prone.
+Each creature within 10 feet of the dragon must succeed on a DC 20 Dexterity saving throw or take 14 (2d6 + 7) bludgeoning damage and be knocked [[[general:conditions#prone|prone]]].
 The dragon can then fly up to half its flying speed.
 !!!

 [[/include]]